Become a Motor Mechanic

 As a motor mechanic, you need to have a good understanding of how vehicles work.
 In addition, you need a good understanding of the safety principles involved.
 Studying a course in motor mechanics will help to give you the basic theoretical understanding that you need, while practical, on-the-job experience will help you learn how to implement your knowledge in real-life situations.

 Where can I study a course in motor mechanics?

 You can study your N1 – N3 motor mechanics courses at Oxbridge Academy.
 These courses cover the theoretical training that you need to start working as a motor mechanic.
-Because these courses are offered on a distance learning basis, you can complete them on a part-time basis from home.
+Because these courses are offered on a distance learning basis, you can complete them on a full-time or part-time basis from home.
 This means that you can start working to gain practical experience while you complete your studies.